Managed IT Services in Ajax for Fulfillment, Distribution, and 401-Corridor Operators

 • Quarterly CISSP-led review producing SOC 2, retail-partner vendor-security, or IATF 16949 evidence as in scope

-Ajax managed IT pricing from Fusion runs $180 to $250 per user per month.
+Ajax managed IT pricing from Fusion runs $180/user/month.
 A 50-person Ajax fulfillment operator with SOC 2 and retail-partner vendor-security obligations sits at the upper end.
 A 50-person commuter professional-services firm with lighter compliance sits in the middle.

 Managed IT Plans for Ajax Operators